I’ll give you 7 reasons not to be an artist, but…

-There ARE reasons not to be a professional artist.
+But, there ARE reasons not to be a professional artist.

-1.You think it will be easy.
+1.You want it to be easy.

 In the beginning you imagine the process like this: Paint something–>Put it out there–>Make money.
 Easy, right?